University Handbook, Section G:

 G41 The faculty of the Experiment Station is composed of members of all departments of the College of Engineering.
 Projects, however, are not necessarily limited to the College of Engineering.
 Faculty from the Engineering Experiment Station work closely with those from the Agricultural Experiment Station and with others from within the university on projects of mutual concern.
 The activities of the Engineering Experiment Station are funded by state appropriations and by grants and contracts from governmental agencies and private industries.
 (Further information about the Engineering Experiment Station and related research centers and institutes in engineering is available in the Kansas State University General Catalog.)

-G42 Vice President for Research: University Office of Research and Sponsored Programs
+G42 Office of the Vice President for Research

 Special Research Regulations